Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Discussion

-\subsection{Discussion}
+The results of the experiment are presented in Figure~\ref{fig:tsne}.
+As expected, the network trained using $1600$ true-labeled samples generated good internal representations, which can be seen by the good separability of the classes.
+In contrast, neural network trained using only $5$ samples per class did not generate representations allowing the separation of samples of different classes.
+In the case of scenario~\ref{tsne-art}, we can clearly see that the classes were better separated when compared with scenario~\ref{tsne-few}, though of course not as good as in scenario~\ref{tsne-many}.
+Moreover, the authors did not observe any noticeable differences between scenarios~\ref{tsne-art} and~\ref{tsne-ft}.

+We argue that the presented results provide some suggestion that during neural network training using proposed artificial labelling scheme there is an emergence of useful data-related representations even before the fine-tuning step.

+\section{Discussion}

-Our results confirm the validity of the original idea: a simple artificial labelling through grouping of the samples based on a local neighbourhood provides an efficient transfer learning scheme.
+Our results confirm the validity of our proposition: a simple artificial labelling through grouping of the samples based on a local neighbourhood provides an efficient transfer learning scheme.
 It brings significant improvements of accuracy across datasets and DLNN configurations.
-The results for different datasets, which have differing ground truth layouts suggest that it is not the random alignment with the regularity of some ground truth pattern.
+The results for different datasets, which have distinctive ground truth layouts suggest that it is not the random alignment with the regularity of a particular ground truth pattern.
 It is also seen that the local structure is important, as seen in the advantage of grid division over stripe division.
 The generally better performance of higher over lower number of artificial classes suggests an explanation in that for transfer learning, it is not as important to locate the exact number of classes, but to isolate and learn their components, perhaps for better internal feature representation.
-While in case of hundreds of artificial classes network was unable to achieve satisfying accuracy during pre-training phase, it was still a good base model to apply transfer learning and achieve accuracy boost.
-Besides improving the accuracy in some network training scenario, we note two more advantages of the proposed approach.
-First it makes easier choosing the architecture and/or tuning the hyperparameters of the network configuration.
-Second, it can be used to shift some of the computational burden of network training to the time before an expert is called in to perform labelling, and make more effective use of his or hers time.